Waste Electrical & Electronic Equipment (WEEE) Regulations

 Goods are marked with this symbol to show that they were produced after 13th August 2005, and should be disposed of separately from normal household waste so that they can be recycled.

 Please speak to our Sales Agent when placing your order for details

-For very large items please contact our WEEE recycling partner where you can drop your item off WEEERECO Ltd 01942 817969DOWNLOAD PERMIT
+For very large items please contact our WEEE recycling partner where you can drop your item off at PLEXSTAR Ltd